 Goal of an Inclusive Workplace

 In addition, workplace inclusion refers to a workplace where people with a variety of characteristics have an inclusion in the company culture.

 An inclusive workplace welcomes and supports employees who vary in characteristics such as age, gender, ethnicity, language, physical ability, culture, religion, education, sexual orientation.
 At its core, a workplace which is inclusive means:

 - Every team member feels like they can be themselves without fear of judgment or criticism

 - Team members have equal access to career progression and professional development opportunities

 - Employees feel as if they can share their opinions and ideas

 - All team members have mutual respect, no matter their position in the company

 - Team members and managers exercise flexibility towards each other, especially regarding work or leave arrangements.

-There is no ‘one-size-fits-all’ policy and each issue should be treated on an individual basis, considering the best interests of the employee and the company.
+There is no ‘one-size-fits-all’ policy and each issue should be treated on an individual basis.
+Also you should consider the best interests of the employee and the company.
 Creating an inclusive workplace is about celebrating the individual and what value they bring to the business.